-If someone has been arrested, his or her arrest booking photograph (“mugshot”), along with other information such as the person’s name, arrest date and birth date, may be posted on a publicly available commercial website.
-The owners of these websites obtain the photographs from public records and then seek to profit by charging individuals money to remove their photograph from the website.
+If someone has been arrested, his or her arrest booking photograph (“mugshot”), the person’s name, arrest date and birth date, may be posted on a publicly available commercial website.

-On May 6, 2013, new Georgia legislation went into effect which requires that, if an individual meets certain criteria, the commercial website must remove his or her mugshot from the website at no charge and must do so within thirty (30) days of the date the individual sends a written request to the company.
+Georgia law, specifically O.C.G.A. § 10-1-393.5, identifies eight circumstances under which the commercial website must remove an individual’s mugshot from the website at no charge and must do so within thirty (30) days of the date the individual sends a written request to the company.

-If a company fails to remove the individual’s arrest booking photograph within 30 days, it is in violation of Georgia’s Fair Business Practices Act.
-To submit a complaint against a company who is in violation of this law, contact the Georgia Department of Law's Consumer Protection Division.
+If the individual meets one of the aforementioned eight categories listed under O.C.G.A. § 10-1-393.5 and a company fails to remove the individual’s mugshot within 30 days of the sending of the written request, or attempts to charge such individual for the removal of their booking photograph, it is in violation of Georgia’s Fair Business Practices Act.
+To submit a complaint against a company who is in violation of this law, contact the Georgia Attorney General's Consumer Protection Division.

 It should be noted that the law does permit a mugshot to be used in the publication or dissemination of news, commentary or advertisement by a newspaper, periodical, radio station or network, or television station or network.